Week 5: 3D scanning and printing

 Top view through the printer lid of the second print in progress on a Bambu Lab textured PEI sheet

-Four in situ photos from the corrected run show FDM stacking on the textured PEI plate: skirt/brim and perimeters, then thickening walls and infill, then the root shell rising above the wheel platform with a printable seam between trunk and base—the behavior the boolean-heavy CAD workflow was meant to produce.
+Four in situ photos from the corrected run show FDM stacking on the textured PEI plate: skirt/brim and perimeters, then thickening walls and infill, then the root shell rising above the wheel platform with a printable junction between trunk and base.
+That is what the boolean-heavy CAD workflow was aiming for.

 Bambu Lab H2D build plate: planter and wheel-base print early in the job, first layers and outline visible